-While I was in Budapest, I decided to skip Bratislava and go to Salzburg instead on a day trip from Vienna.
+While I was traveling in 2018, I decided to skip Bratislava and take a Salzburg day trip from Vienna.
 I didn’t know much about Salzburg but I thought the Sound of Music tour would be fun and I knew it’d be pretty because I already knew Austria was pretty.

 Honestly, I’m not sure Salzburg is the BEST idea for a day trip from Vienna (because it’s 2.5 hours away, compared to the 1 hour away that is Bratislava) but I don’t regret it one bit.